-It is not possible to transfer from another programme to BCom (International Business).
+It is only possible to transfer from another programme to the BCom (International Business) programme if (1) you meet the minimum admissions requirements and (2) the maximum number of enrolments have not been reached yet.

 Apply electronically at www.maties.com by 30 June of the year before your intended studies.
 For more on the application and admission process, see section 1 of this chapter.